United States Electoral College: Background

+The Electoral College was officially selected as the means of electing president towards the end of the Constitutional Convention, due to pressure from slave states wanting to increase their voting power, since they could count slaves as 3/5 of a person when allocating electors, and by small states who increased their power given the minimum of three electors per state.
+The compromise was reached after other proposals, including a direct election for president (as proposed by Hamilton among others), failed to get traction among slave states.
+Steven Levitsky and Daniel Ziblatt describe it as "not a product of constitutional theory or farsighted design.
+Rather, it was adopted by default, after all other alternatives had been rejected."

-The Constitutional Convention in 1787 used the Virginia Plan as the basis for discussions, as the Virginia proposal was the first.
+In 1787, the Constitutional Convention used the Virginia Plan as the basis for discussions, as the Virginia proposal was the first.
 The Virginia Plan called for Congress to elect the president.
 Delegates from a majority of states agreed to this mode of election.
-After being debated, however, delegates came to oppose nomination by Congress for the reason that it could violate the separation of powers.
+After being debated, delegates came to oppose nomination by Congress for the reason that it could violate the separation of powers.
 James Wilson then made a motion for electors for the purpose of choosing the president.

-Later in the convention, a committee formed to work out various details including the mode of election of the president, including final recommendations for the electors, a group of people apportioned among the states in the same numbers as their representatives in Congress (the formula for which had been resolved in lengthy debates resulting in the Connecticut Compromise and Three-Fifths Compromise), but chosen by each state "in such manner as its Legislature may direct".
-Committee member Gouverneur Morris explained the reasons for the change; among others, there were fears of "intrigue" if the president were chosen by a small group of men who met together regularly, as well as concerns for the independence of the president if he were elected by Congress.
+Later in the convention, a committee formed to work out various details.
+They included the mode of election of the president, including final recommendations for the electors, a group of people apportioned among the states in the same numbers as their representatives in Congress (the formula for which had been resolved in lengthy debates resulting in the Connecticut Compromise and Three-Fifths Compromise), but chosen by each state "in such manner as its Legislature may direct".
+Committee member Gouverneur Morris explained the reasons for the change.
+Among others, there were fears of "intrigue" if the president were chosen by a small group of men who met together regularly, as well as concerns for the independence of the president if he were elected by Congress.

-However, once the Electoral College had been decided on, several delegates (Mason, Butler, Morris, Wilson, and Madison) openly recognized its ability to protect the election process from cabal, corruption, intrigue, and faction.
+Once the Electoral College had been decided on, several delegates (Mason, Butler, Morris, Wilson, and Madison) openly recognized its ability to protect the election process from cabal, corruption, intrigue, and faction.
 Some delegates, including James Wilson and James Madison, preferred popular election of the executive.
 Madison acknowledged that while a popular vote would be ideal, it would be difficult to get consensus on the proposal given the prevalence of slavery in the South:

-The Convention approved the committee's Electoral College proposal, with minor modifications, on September 6, 1787.
+The convention approved the committee's Electoral College proposal, with minor modifications, on September 4, 1787.
 Delegates from states with smaller populations or limited land area, such as Connecticut, New Jersey, and Maryland, generally favored the Electoral College with some consideration for states.
 At the compromise providing for a runoff among the top five candidates, the small states supposed that the House of Representatives, with each state delegation casting one vote, would decide most elections.